victorreinor/ant-idle-tibia/README.md

 npm run compile
 ```

-This will generate the executables inside the `bin/` directory.
+This will generate executables inside the `bin/` directory.

 ---